Search

 A lithium-ion battery fire in a controlled environment.
 Do not try this at home.

 I doubt I have to explain this to you, but uncontained fire is generally bad.
 There are numerous obvious exceptions, but virtually every unintentional fire is cause for alarm, both literally and figuratively.
 Since humans first harnessed the power of fire some 230,000 to 1.5 million years ago, depending on your sources, societies and organized groups have devised plans and protocols delineating instructions on what to do if a fire breaks out.
-Most likely, the company you own or work for has a fire safety protocol.
-Depending on your industry, your company might even have a specific etiquette for handling a lithium fire.
-But why is this specificity necessary?
-What makes a lithium fire particularly dangerous?
-Or more specifically, what makes a lithium fire more dangerous than a regular fire?

 Why lithium fires are more dangerous than typical fires.